sopra-fs24-group-03/sopra-fs24-group-03-server/README.md

 Note that when a game is started, it is initialized not with the User entity directly, but with Player entities, where the relevant information is copied over from the user entity.

-The lobby is also saved as an entity inside the JPA database.
+The [`Lobby`](src/main/java/ch/uzh/ifi/hase/soprafs24/entity/Lobby.java) is also saved as an entity inside the JPA database.

 ### GameService
 The [`GameService`](src/main/java/ch/uzh/ifi/hase/soprafs24/service/GameService.java) class handles the core game logic, including: